Diana Pardo Pedraza

 Anthropology of Violence & Peace; Feminist Geographies & Political Ecology; Feminist Science & Technology Studies; Critical Humanitarian Studies; Colombia & Latin American Studies.

-Currently, I am working on my book manuscript, Landscapes of Suspicion: Minefields, Peace Laboratories, and the Ecologies of (Post)War in Colombia, an ethnography of humanitarian demining efforts.
-Based on two years of multi-sited ethnographic research, the book follows Army deminers, guerrilla fighters, humanitarian professionals, and local peasants in their efforts to demilitarize landscapes.
+Currently, I'm working on my book manuscript, Fields of Suspicion: Landmines, Humanitarian Demining, and Peace Laboratories in Rural Colombia, an ethnography of humanitarian demining efforts amidst political uncertainty.
+Based on two years of multi-sited ethnographic research, the book follows Army deminers, guerrilla fighters, humanitarian professionals, and local peasants in their efforts to demilitarize landscapes and build trust.

-Considering their ordinary encounters, technical practices, and ethical commitments, I examine how humanitarian demining undo, configure, and/or renew the long-lasting affective ecologies produced by improvised landmines during Colombia's decades-long war.
+Considering their ordinary encounters, technical practices, and ethical commitments, I examine how this unlikely group of collaborators undo, configure, and/or renew the long-lasting affective ecologies produced by improvised landmines during Colombia's decades-long war.
 The book illuminates the possibilities and challenges of ecological and political reconciliation by calling attention to war-inherited suspicion and how postwar interventions reshape it.

 Ph.D., 2019, Cultural Studies with Designated Emphasis in Feminist Theory and Research, University of California, Davis, USA.